auth0/docs/articles/quickstart/native/android/06-calling-apis.md

 ---
 title: Calling APIs
-description: This tutorial will show you how to use the Auth0 tokens to make authenticated API calls.
+description: This tutorial will show you how to use Access Tokens to make authenticated API calls.
 seo_alias: android
 budicon: 546
 github: